-In the world of mortgages, much like many other things, there are several options for borrowers.
-When someone wishes to buy an automobile, there are multiple choices to make from new vs used, function vs need and paying cash vs financing.
-For home buyers, two of the most popular types of home loans are the FHA and conventional mortgages.
-The following assessment of an FHA loan vs conventional mortgage will allow readers to make the best choice for their needs.
+In the world of home loans, much like many other things, there are several options for borrowers.
+When someone wishes to buy an automobile, there are multiple choices to make from new or used, function or need, and paying cash or financing.
+For home buyers, two of the most popular types of home loans are the FHA and conventional Fannie Mae mortgages.
+The following assessment of an FHA vs conventional mortgage will allow readers to make the best choice for their needs.

 People that qualify for a conventional loan typically have higher credit scores.
 Conversely, people with only average scores, or slightly lower than average, are routinely qualified for an FHA loan.

-When refinancing a conventional loan, borrowers go through the same process as if they were buying the home for the first time.
-Borrowers will need to document their income, have their credit pulled, get a new appraisal of the home and possibly document their home address for the past 2 years.
+When refinancing conventional loans, borrowers go through the same process as if they were buying the home for the first time.
+Borrowers will need to document their income, have their credit pulled, get a new appraisal of the home, and possibly document their home address for the past 2 years.

 Maximum Loan Amount

-In order to qualify for an FHA loan, the borrower must intend to live in the home as their primary residence.
+In order to qualify for FHA, the borrower must intend to live in the home as their primary residence.
 There are no exceptions to this rule.
 In addition, the borrower must move into the home within 60 days of signing the documents to purchase the property.

-For a conventional mortgage, borrowers may use the home as their main residence or as an investment property or as a second home.
+For conventional loans, borrowers may use the home as their main residence or as an investment property, or as a second home.
 As long as the person(s) qualify for the loan, there are no restrictions on how the property is used.

-There are several differences between an FHA loan vs conventional mortgage in the area of down payment.
-First, FHA only requires a 3.5% down payment.
-A conventional loan may require a 5% down payment, or it may require as much as 20% down depending on various factors.
+There are several differences between the two programs in the area of down payment.
+First, FHA only requires as little as 3.5% for the down payment.
+Conventional loans may require a 3-5% down payment, or it may require as much as 20% down depending on various factors.

 There are a few down payment assistance programs available throughout the country for qualified borrowers.
 However, these programs can only be used for an FHA purchase.
-A conventional mortgage requires the down payment money to come from the borrower’s own funds.
+Conventional mortgages requires the down payment money to come from the borrower’s own funds.

 In addition to the down payment assistance programs, FHA will also allow a relative to gift the down payment money to the borrower.
-A conventional loan will allow only a portion of the down payment to come in the form as a gift.
+Conventional loans will allow only a portion of the down payment to come in the form of a gift.

-If a borrower finances more than 80% of the home’s value, they will pay monthly mortgage insurance with a conventional mortgage and an FHA loan.
+If a borrower finances more than 80% of the home’s value, they will pay monthly private mortgage insurance (PMI) with a conventional loan and FHA mortgage.

 However, the FHA loan will require an additional upfront mortgage insurance premium that will not be required by a conventional mortgage.

-In addition, once the loan balance drops below 80% of the home’s value, the conventional loan will stop charging the monthly mortgage insurance.
-However, an FHA loan will charge monthly mortgage insurance for the life of the loan.
+In addition, once the balance drops below 80% of the home’s value, conventional loans will stop charging the monthly PMI.
+However, FHA mortgage insurance is paid for the life of the loan.